 Listed as a World Heritage Site by UNESCO, Bhaktapur, to this date, still houses a number of noteworthy landmarks and is the living representation of how the entire Kathmandu Valley would have looked like during the medieval periods.

-This walled antediluvian city is renowned for its interesting architecture, beautiful temple complexes, sky-high pagoda-styled temples, fine clay pottery, large royal courtyards, Newar customs, festivals, and culture dating back to the 12th century.
+This walled antediluvian city is renowned for its interesting architecture, traditional dances , the indigenous lifestyle of the local people, fine clay pottery, and large royal courtyards.
+It is also worth exploring the Newar customs, festivals, and culture dating back to the 12th century.

 Founded in the 12th century by King Anand Dev Malla, Bhaktapur was declared the capital of the Kingdom and it remained the seat of sovereignty until the first half of the 15th century.
 Many of Nepal’s greatest monuments were built during the Malla period.